dwysocki/gracedb-server/docs/user_docs/source/queries.rst

 Introduction
 ===============================================

-Queries sometimes have a keyword.
-Some query types require the keyword, but others do not.
-More details below Query looks like ``keyword: value``.

-Note on binary operators and where they can be applied.
-Queries can be used from search page, latest page, or queries to the API.
+This section gives an introduction to searches in GraceDB.
+Searches can be done from the "Search" and "Latest" pages in the web interface or through the API when using the ``ligo-gracedb`` client package.

-Use dropdown to set search type (superevent or event) in the web view Use the ``events()`` and ``superevents()`` methods from gracedb-client to query for events and superevents, respectively.
+In the web interface, use the dropdown menu to set the search type (superevent or event).
+When doing a search through the API with the client package, use the ``events()`` and ``superevents()`` methods to query for events and superevents, respectively.

+Queries sometimes have a keyword, which may or may not be required.
+In general, a query looks like ``keyword: value``.
+Multiple attributes can be included in a query (ex: ``key1: val1 key2: val``).
+The sections below show different attributes that can be queried on and the corresponding syntax.

 Event queries
 =============